2019-2020 Mentorship Program

 The program provides participants with professional development instruction and skills to expand their knowledge on how the art industry operates.
 The sessions focus on the development of practice, ideas and implementation, concerning diverse aspects of career building in the arts.
 Opportunities for networking will be ongoing and encouraged throughout the planned activities.

-At the end of the Mentorship Program the mentees will produce an exhibition at Sur Gallery.
-Due to COVID-19 the exhibition dates have been postponed.
+At the end of the Mentorship Program the mentees produced an exhibition at Sur Gallery.

 The exhibition creates different spaces to reflect on issues of identity, migration and thinking of one’s home.
 Through moments of action and contemplation, the work includes personal stories of migration, looking at the lingering effects of colonial history in theAmericas.

 The visitors will be able to make their own fabric prints, focusing on themes of identity, colonialism and privilege.
 The exhibition will also feature textile and architectural installations for visitors to interact with, allowing them to discover how we feel about specific landscapes and periods of history.
 Video and photography exhibits will also provide imagery of places and ecology that will help explore a sense of home.